Mission Control Jobs: Solid Queue Ops Setup

-If you’ve already set up Solid Queue or migrated from Sidekiq, Mission Control is the next step.
-Here’s everything you need to run it in production, including the console API that most guides skip entirely.
+If you've already set up Solid Queue or migrated from Sidekiq, Mission Control is the next operational step.
+This guide covers the parts that matter once jobs are real: authentication, the console API, argument filtering, retention, and alerting.

-Mission Control provides free queue management with built-in multi-app support and a powerful console API.
-Sidekiq Pro offers superior real-time metrics and throughput graphs.
-GoodJob’s dashboard sits between them with solid charting at no cost.
-Here’s the full comparison:
+Mission Control provides free queue management with built-in multi-app support and a console API for bulk operations.
+Sidekiq Pro offers better real-time metrics and throughput graphs.
+GoodJob's dashboard sits between them, with decent charting at no cost.
+The full comparison:

 | Feature | Mission Control | Sidekiq Web UI | GoodJob Dashboard |